 What is Domain Driven Design (DDD)?
 If you read this Wikipedia article you will see that it talks about DDD consisting of a number of high-level concepts and practices.
 It refers to a ubiquitous language meaning that the domain model should form a common language given by domain experts for describing system requirements.
 It talks about breaking the domain into its entities, value objects, aggregates, events, services, repositories and factories.
 The primary focus of this process is the domain logic, the business rules for that domain.
 Any logic which is not specific to a particular domain, such as communicating with the database or the user interface, is left until last as it is considered to be nothing more than an implementation detail.

 It was not until 2002 that I started using a language that had OO capabilities, and at that time the notions of Object Oriented Design (OOD) and Domain Driven Design (DDD) had either not yet been formulated, or were in their infancy and were not widely publicised nor generally accepted in the programming community.
-All that I new was that Object Oriented Programming (OOP) was a programming technique that involved using encapsulation, inheritance and polymorphism in order to increase code reuse and decrease code maintenance.
-If you read any articles on how to make effective use of these three fundamental concepts you will see such concepts as coupling, cohesion and dependency being mentioned.
+All that I new was that Object Oriented Programming (OOP) was a programming technique that was similar to procedural programming but with the addition of encapsulation, inheritance and polymorphism which could be used to increase code reuse and decrease code maintenance.
+I say could because the use of OO techniques does not automatically guarantee that the code will be better, the only guarantee is that it will be different.
+The result of using OOP is still down to the skill of the individual programmer.
+If you read any articles on how to make effective use of these three fundamental concepts you will see such ideas as coupling, cohesion and dependency being mentioned.
 These ideas existed in other languages before OOP was invented, so they are not unique to OOP.
 OOP itself is not a programming technique which is totally different from what came before, it uses the same basic principles, but adds encapsulation, inheritance and polymorphism into the mix.
 This is discussed in more detail in What is the difference between Procedural and OO programming?

 An enterprise application may consist of a collection of modules or subsystems, such as Parties, Products, Order Processing, Inventory, Shipments, Work Effort and Invoicing, where each of these can be treated as a separate domain by virtue of the fact that the domain logic is different within each one.
 Each domain then has a number of user transactions (also known as Use Cases or units-of-work) which allow the user to complete a particular business task.
 A common factor with each user transaction is that it will contain code that moves data between the User Interface (UI) in the Presentation layer and a database in the Data Access layer with the only difference being the business logic that sits in the Business layer.
 These 3 layers are shown in Figure 1 below.